 As we know, testosterone has an important role to play in regards to overall sexual function.
 This is further confirmed by a published study from the Journal of the American Medical Association which connects a lack of sleep with a drastic reduction of testosterone.

-By sleeping just 5 hours per day reduced their testosterone levels by up to 15%.
+According to Clevescene, by sleeping just 5 hours per day reduced their testosterone levels by up to 15%.
 This was also coupled with a reduced sense of well-being and vigor.

 3. Reduce Alcohol Use